YaoChengTang/Diving-into-the-Fusion-of-Monocular-Priors-for-Generalized-Stereo-Matching/README.md

             ├── RaftStereoMast3r
             └── RaftStereoNoCTX
     ```
     > ⚠️ **Warning**: **Please follow the training process mentioned in our main text.** We first train the model without the global fusion module.
-Then, we train the monocular registration of the global fusion module while keeping the other modules frozen with well-trained model from first stage.
-Finally, we train the entire global fusion module while keeping the other modules frozen with well-trained model from second stage.
+Then, we train the monocular registration of the global fusion module while keeping the other modules frozen with a well-trained model from the first stage.
+Finally, we train the entire global fusion module while keeping the other modules frozen with a well-trained model from the second stage.

 - ### Evaluation
-    Evaluation script is presented in [script/evaluate_stereo_raftstereo.sh](script/evaluate_stereo_raftstereo.sh).
+    The evaluation script is presented in [script/evaluate_stereo_raftstereo.sh](script/evaluate_stereo_raftstereo.sh).
-    We use `--test_exp_name` to specifiy the evaluation experiment name.
+    We use `--test_exp_name` to specify the evaluation experiment name.
     The results of each experiment are restored in `LOG_ROOT/eval.xlsx`.
-We also merge all experiments' result in `LOG_ROOT/merged_eval.xlsx` through `python3 merge_sheet.py`.
+We also merge all experiments' results in `LOG_ROOT/merged_eval.xlsx` through `python3 merge_sheet.py`.
     The evaluation metrics remain the same for different methods.
     The `mean ± std` is computed via [tools/get_statistics.py](tools/get_statistics.py).

 - ### Visualization
     We visualize the error map via [script/gen_sample_stereo_raftstereo.sh](script/gen_sample_stereo_raftstereo.sh) and intermediate results via [script/vis_inter_stereo_raftstereo.sh](script/vis_inter_stereo_raftstereo.sh).
     We provide an easy-to-use visualization toolbox to fully understand each module.

+- ### Demo
+    The model weights, pre-trained on SceneFlow, can be downloaded from [Google Drive](https://drive.google.com/file/d/1T1o7soh3p4C_tHzmUd0ZCtnQbVczPmXz/view?usp=sharing).
+    The demo used to infer disparity maps from custom image pairs is presented in `infer_stereo_raftstereo.py'.

 ## More Results